mrjasonweaver/flexnav/README.md

 * Mobile Safari

 ### License
-FlexNav is free and unencumbered software released into the public domain.
-[Set Your Code Free](http://unlicense.org/)
+FlexNav is unlicensed.
+Do whatever you want with it. :) [Set Your Code Free](http://unlicense.org/)

 * * *
 ### Usage